FAQs

 Can my child participate in wrestling and another sport simultaneously during this season?

-The short answer is NO. Although we have had children participate in both sports simultaneously, our experience has been that children who do this are not successful at wrestling and, therefore, do not have a good experience.
+The short answer is NO. Although we have had children participate in two sports simultaneously, our experience has been that children who do this are not successful at wrestling and, therefore, do not have a good experience.
 In addition, the practices and tournaments/games will often conflict, and one of the teams will suffer due to the conflict.
 Therefore, before registering, we encourage parents to speak with their children and assist them in deciding which sport they will participate in during the winter season.

 How long are the tournaments?